-A. Wherever reference is made to low or moderate income housing in the Township's Zoning Ordinance, the standards, definitions and procedures set forth in this section shall apply.

-B. Except as otherwise expressly provided herein, no low income unit shall be offered for sale or rental except at prices that are affordable by low income households and no moderate income unit shall be offered for sale or rental except at prices that are affordable by moderate income households and, except as otherwise expressly provided herein, no low income unit shall be sold, resold, rented or re-rented except to a household that has been qualified as a low income household by the Agency and no moderate income unit shall be sold, resold, rented or re-rented except to a household that has been qualified as a moderate income household by the Agency.
+- A. Wherever reference is made to low or moderate income housing in the Township's Zoning Ordinance, the standards, definitions and procedures set forth in this section shall apply. - B. Except as otherwise expressly provided herein, no low income unit shall be offered for sale or rental except at prices that are affordable by low income households and no moderate income unit shall be offered for sale or rental except at prices that are affordable by moderate income households and, except as otherwise expressly provided herein, no low income unit shall be sold, resold, rented or re-rented except to a household that has been qualified as a low income household by the Agency and no moderate income unit shall be sold, resold, rented or re-rented except to a household that has been qualified as a moderate income household by the Agency.
 The provisions of this paragraph shall apply equally to qualified lower income owners or renters, in terms of controls on sale, resale, rental or re-rental of any Lower Income Unit.

-C. However, nothing contained in this Chapter, or in the rules and regulations promulgated by the Agency, shall restrict or preclude any household which was classified as low or moderate income based upon its gross aggregate household income at the time it purchased or leased a low or moderate income unit, from continuing to own or lease said unit, after its income exceeds the income ceilings established in this Chapter.

-D. Prospective purchasers of Lower Income Units shall receive prior to or simultaneously with the execution of the contract to purchase a Lower

-Income Unit a copy of the Affordable Housing Plan and shall execute a Disclosure Statement which briefly summarizes the salient features of the use, occupancy and resale restrictions applicable to the Lower Income Unit.
+- C. However, nothing contained in this Chapter, or in the rules and regulations promulgated by the Agency, shall restrict or preclude any household which was classified as low or moderate income based upon its gross aggregate household income at the time it purchased or leased a low or moderate income unit, from continuing to own or lease said unit, after its income exceeds the income ceilings established in this Chapter. - D. Prospective purchasers of Lower Income Units shall receive prior to or simultaneously with the execution of the contract to purchase a Lower Income Unit a copy of the Affordable Housing Plan and shall execute a Disclosure Statement which briefly summarizes the salient features of the use, occupancy and resale restrictions applicable to the Lower Income Unit.
 It shall be the Developer's responsibility to provide such for the initial sales and subsequent Owner's responsibility to provide same for resales.
-The Developer shall record the Affordable Housing Plan prior to conveying any title to any individual Lower Income Unit or executing a lease for any individual Lower Income Unit or leases of individual Lower Income Unit must reference such recorded Affordable Housing Plan.

-E. The Township of North Brunswick shall forever receive full credit towards its total "fair share" obligation as may be determined from time to time for all Lower Income Units developed pursuant to this Affordable Housing Ordinance so long as such Lower Income Units are actually sold, resold, used, occupied, rented, re-rented and maintained in full and complete compliance with the provisions of this Ordinance including but not limited to those provisions covering Hardship, Foreclosure and Exempt Transactions and the Affordable Housing Plan.
+The Developer shall record the Affordable Housing Plan prior to conveying any title to any individual Lower Income Unit and the deeds or leases of individual Lower Income Units must reference such recorded Affordable Housing Plan. - E. The Township of North Brunswick shall forever receive full credit towards its "then current total fair share obligation" as may be determined from time to time so long as the "then current total fair share obligation" includes previous fair share obligations for all Lower Income Units developed pursuant to this Affordable Housing Ordinance, so long as such Lower Income Units are actually sold, resold, used, occupied, rented, re-rented and maintained in full and complete compliance with the provisions of this Ordinance including but not limited to those provisions covering Hardship, Foreclosure and Exempt Transactions and the Affordable Housing Plan. - F. The initial proportional relationship between condominium fees assessed against market units and lower income units shall not be increased in future years and said restrictions shall be reflected in the Articles of Incorporation and in the required Disclosure Statement.
+Association fees assessed against said lower income units shall be no less than 1/3 of those assessed against market units.